zcxads/ASAC_ML_Project/README.md

 Interpret the model results: Analyze the model's coefficients (for linear models like Logistic Regression) or feature importances (for tree-based models) to understand which factors contribute the most to employee attrition predictions.
 This interpretation can offer valuable insights for HR and management.

-6. Deployment:

-If the model meets the performance criteria: If the model satisfies predefined performance criteria and demonstrates reliable predictions, it can be deployed for real-world use.
-This typically involves integrating the model into an operational system or workflow to make attrition predictions for new employee data.

 ## Conclusion
 By following these steps, we aim to develop a robust binary classification model that can accurately predict employee attrition.
 This model can be valuable for HR departments and organizations to proactively address attrition-related issues and improve employee retention.